BIOREMEDIATION OF PCB CONTAMINATED SOIL

 SOIL WASHING WITH NATURAL SURFACTANTS

 The first laboratory test consisted in a soil-washing procedure using a solution of surfactants of natural origin.
-These work by forming complexes with the pollutants and removing them from the environmental matrix.
+These substances work by forming complexes with the pollutants and removing them from the environmental matrix.

 BIOREMEDIATION EXPLOITING NATURALLY OCCURRING BACTERIA